 You previously offered an Audi R8 Plus, why are you now offering a significantly less valuable prize?

 The Audi R8 Plus is a fabulous car.
 Unfortunately, its appeal was limited to a smaller number of people and there was significant social ‘chatter’ around the prize being a possible ‘hoax’ given it’s high value.
-Feedback from those who participated in the first Audi Foundation prize draw was that they would prefer a more practical vehicle as the prize, and for this reasons we are offering our most popular, yet sporty SUV, the Audi SQ5 for prize draw participants.
+Feedback from those who participated in the first Audi Foundation prize draw was that they would prefer a more practical vehicle as the prize, and for these reasons we are offering our popular, RS 5 Coupé for prize draw participants.
 We believe this vehicle strikes a strong balance between performance and everyday practicality.

 Does the whole $50 go to the charity partners?